mattermost/mattermost-developer-documentation/site/content/internal/infrastructure/guidelines.md

 ### Follow the principle of least privilege.

 If a service doesn't require access to a given resource, it shouldn't have access to that resource.

+### Configuration and provisioning should be reproducible.

+Usually this means everything you do should be reviewed and committed as code to a repo.
+The only thing you should have to do manually to deploy is `aws cloudformation deploy`, `serverless deploy`, `kubectl apply`, etc.

+If there's a good reason you can't define everything as code, create thorough step-by-step documentation of everything you do.